mohdsanadzakirizvi/facenotipy/README.md

 And run from terminal using command python faceapp.py

-Note: Only supports linux os.
+Note: Only supports linux os and requires python 2.7.x.